-Media freedom further deteriorated as journalists were subjected to threats and intimidation.
+Media freedom further deteriorated as journalists were subjected to threats, intimidation and abusive litigation.
 Migrants and asylum seekers faced pushbacks.
 Domestic violence increased.
-LGBTI people were targeted by groups hostile to minority rights.
-Roma faced widespread discrimination.
-There was systemic ill-treatment of residents in social care institutions.
+Courts found discrimination against Roma during riots in 2019.
+People with disabilities faced persistent discrimination.

 Freedom of expression

 Journalists and independent media outlets reporting on organized crime, corruption or minority rights faced persistent threats and harassment and were frequently victims of abusive litigation by public officials and business people.
 An Association of European Journalists’ survey indicated that one in two journalists in Bulgaria faced undue pressure and one in 10 had been threatened with court action.
 This had a chilling effect on reporting and resulted in increased self-censorship.
 Journalists and human rights defenders living outside of the capital, Sofia, were particularly vulnerable to intimidation.

 Major media outlets continued to be controlled by politicians and oligarchs, further undermining editorial independence and limiting access to information.

 In November, the parliament adopted at first reading amendments to harmonize the Criminal Code with European Court of Human Rights (ECtHR) rulings on freedom of expression.
 The amendments would remove the existing provision treating the defamation of a public official as an aggravating circumstance and reduce excessive and disproportionate fines for defamation.

 In November, the Revival party proposed legislation which would publicly label individuals and organizations who received financial support from foreign sources as “foreign agents”, fine them for failing to disclose foreign donations and prohibit them from carrying out political or educational activities.
 Civil society organizations warned that the law would undermine freedom of expression and association.